jneurock/viking-base/README.md

 ### Changes from Version 7.1.1

 A new build property has been added called `useProdEmber` and the Ember reference in `index.html` has been changed to `ember.debug.js` from `ember.prod.js`.
 This allows your application to use the debug version of Ember with the `dev` build and the production version of Ember with the `prod` build.
 You'll need to change the reference to Ember in your `index.html` file if you want to use this.
-If you don't want to use this you can set `useProdEmber` to false.
+If you don't want to use this you can set `useProdEmber` to `false`.

 ### Changes from Version 6.0.0